cis399-2017-team/Binary-Boiz/project/project_proposal.md

 ### User Support Issues:
 * A user forgot the account email and password, so there is no way that we can verify the account belong to the user.
-* A user deleted a note and want us to recover the note, which can be done if we have the note in our database backups.
+* A user deleted a note and want us to recover the note, which can be done if we have the note is in our database backups.

 ### Security Issues:
 * Since Paperwork is an open source software, anyone could look at the source code and try to find a way to breach the website.